Caring For Your New Puppy

 It is a wonderful and exciting experience to welcome a new puppy into your home!
 However, there are some things to consider about the care of a new puppy.

 I do not potty train my puppies, for a few simple reasons.
 1. They are together with their mother till 6-7wks, which leaves me only 2 weeks to even start the potty training process.
 2. It can be confusing for a puppy to switch homes and voices and they can end up losing what I might have taught them.
 3. With a whole litter of puppies, it is simply too time-consuming for me to train them.
-However, when they are in the house with us, they do have a fake grass mat that I put down for them to use for potty, so they start to have a bit of a concept of where to go potty.
 If you have never potty trained a puppy before, I highly recommend you research training methods and familiarize yourself with how it should be done.
 I recommend crate training because it has been proven to work and it is simple.
 I send home simple crating instructions with every puppy, however, there are other ways to train if you want to use another method.

 When adjusting to a new home, your puppy may suffer a bit of separation anxiety from their siblings.
 I send a blanket along with your puppy with the familiar scent of their siblings & home to help lessen this.
 Another thing I recommend is buying a stuffed toy with a heartbeat like this one on Amazon Smart Pet Love.